 - How to implement the programme in schools as well as community centres for children and their parents

 How much does the training course cost?

-The course costs £285 (in-house trainings cost £185).
+The course costs £295 (in-house trainings cost £195).
 This includes lifetime membership, all course material, and drinks and refreshments throughout the day.
-Unfortunately lunch cannot be provided at this time.

 What support will be given after the training?

 We encourage all instructors to keep in touch about developments in their implementation, updating us with how they are getting on and if any problems have arisen.
 And we will do our best to help you out along the way.